 “It’s better if we go to the second leg up the hill,” Jack tells me as we leave the bustling starting area above the track where the Vidar team is the three-time defending elite women’s division champions.

 From elite athletes to the most unfit person in Oslo, the Holmenkollen Relay welcomes runners of all abilities.
 There are elite divisions, military, corporate, sports club, ad hoc, you put 15 people together, and you, too, can compete.
-The relay is staged by Vidar’s big rival Tjalve Sports Club, and is a massive money maker.
+Vidar’s big rival Tjalve Sports Club stages the relay and is a massive money maker.
 I heard someone say the club made $200,000 alone on the late team entry fees.
 And based on the loose organization I witnessed, it can’t cost very much to put on.
 (With apologies to Tjalve officials if that ruffles any feathers.)

-“You don’t want to us your best runners in the first leg,” Jack explains “Since it’s around the track you can’t make up much more than 40 meters on the field over 1200 meters.
+“You don’t want to use your best runners in the first leg,” Jack explains “Since it’s around the track, you can’t make up much more than 40 meters on the field over 1200 meters.
 So you save your best for the hilly sections in the middle.